-Based on the preceding findings, adequate transportation facilities will exist to serve the subdivision, as required, in accordance with Section 24-124.
+Based on the preceding findings, adequate transportation facilities will exist to serve the proposed subdivision, as required, in accordance with Section 24-124, if the application is approved with conditions.

-10. Schools-Per Section 24-122.02 of the Subdivision Regulations, the Planning Board shall analyze school facilities at the time of PPS.
-The results of the analysis are as follows:
+7. Schools-Per Section 24-122.02 of the Subdivision Regulations, the Planning Board shall analyze school facilities at the time of PPS.
+Staff has conducted the analysis, and the results are as follows: